 - Heat oven to 425°F. Line two baking sheets with parchment paper and set aside.

-- Place the olive oil, maple syrup, and apple cider vinegar into a small bowl.
+- Place the olive oil, maple syrup, and apple cider vinegar into a small bowl or 1-cup measuring cup.
 Whisk until combined.

 - Place the prepared root vegetables into a large mixing bowl.
 Pour the maple oil over the vegetables and toss until they're evenly coated.